Skip to content

 Hiring Bar

 Figma is a browser-based collaborative design platform used by millions of designers, developers, and product teams worldwide.
 Its real-time multiplayer editing, component libraries, and developer handoff tools have made it the industry standard for UI/UX design.
-Figma's product suite includes Figma Design, FigJam (collaborative whiteboarding), and Dev Mode for developer workflows.
-The company was acquired by Adobe in a deal that was later abandoned, and Figma continues to operate independently.
+Figma's product suite includes Figma Design, FigJam (collaborative whiteboarding), Dev Mode, and Figma Slides.
+A proposed Adobe acquisition was abandoned in December 2023 over regulatory concerns; Figma remained independent and went public on the NYSE in 2025 under the ticker FIG.

 Culture & Values